margaretmf/margaretmf.github.io/index.md

 **I have summarized what I LOVE about supervisors and what I have learned from them.

 **What I LOVE about supervisors:**
-* Their ability to give candid feedback, and specific requirements, rather than make me guess about what is needed
+* Their ability to give candid feedback, and specific requirements.
+ **Sus abilidades para dar comentarios sinceros, y requisitos específicos.**
-* Their ability to seek my inputs, and thoughtfully incorporate the inputs
+* Their ability to seek my inputs, and thoughtfully incorporate the inputs.
+  **Susabilidades para buscar mis aportes, y incorporar pensativamente los aportes.**
 * Their ability to express compassion, empathize, sympathize, and listen to the feelings of people
 * Their ability to support cross-departmental work
 * Their ability to encourage people to go outside their comfort zone